madiver/dasVSide/README.md

 Notes:
 - `outputPath` may be absolute or workspace-relative (default: `output.htk`).
-- `templateVariables` is for legacy templates and is ignored by the compiler.
+- `appendTimestampToOutput` appends a local timestamp in `YYYYMMDD-HHmmss` format before the file extension.

 ## Project Layout